fookiejs/fookie-cache-server/README.md

-This is a entity-base queryable in-memory database.
+This is an entity-base queryable in-memory database.

 ## Example HTTP request bodies.